Perspective | For Aaron Rodgers and a new breed of superstar, a dream job is no longer good enough

 Their way works.
 But it is not Rodgers’s way.
 And it hasn’t delivered a second Super Bowl during his Hall of Fame career.

 The tension had been building for years, but the news of his hard line stance still has been jarring.
-And the wait for conflict resolution could end up being longer and more complicated than any turbulence we’ve encountered in the last decade.
+And the wait for conflict resolution could end up being longer and more complicated than any turbulence we have encountered in the past decade.

 What does Rodgers want?
 Do you ever know with him?
 He operates at his own frequency.
 His is an incomprehensible brilliance, one that inspires awe when he concocts some kind of original, astounding play on the field, one that leaves brows furrowed when he can’t restrain his mercurial nature.